New to Reveal 11? This article provides a high level overview of platform from logging in for the first time to using the key features.

 As of Reveal 11.5, Users may specify the display and order of Dashboard widgets under User Settings.

 The Grid view represents the screen that appeared after opening an existing project from the Project list in earlier releases of Reveal.
 This table may be used to select, sort, and perform batch operations from the current list of documents within a project.
+See the Grid page for details on all the latest updates.

 In addition to the Search, Folder, and Filter functions and View Selection available from the Dashboard, the Grid has the Bulk Action Toolbar at the top of the table and Document Navigation Tools to navigate sets of displayed documents and control how many documents to display per page.

-The Bulk Action Toolbar contains the following:
+The Bulk Action Toolbar contains the following, according to your level of permissions:

 - Update allows you to apply an action to all documents in the results list, for example, tagging or untagging a selected tag, adding to or removing from a Work Folder or Transcript Folder, adding a Note, or filtering for a Field property and action.